Australian Horse Racing Classes Explained

 Class 1, 2, and 3 Races Horses move up to Class 1 after winning their first race.
 Class 1 races are for horses that have won no more than two races in their career.
 Class 2 is for horses that have won between 3 and 5 races, while Class 3 is for horses that have won between 6 and 9 races.

 Benchmark Races Benchmark races replaced the old Rating-based races in 2017.
 These races are for horses that have won two or more races but do not qualify for higher racing levels.
-The Benchmark rating depends on a horse’s recent race performance in the last two years.
+A horse’s Benchmark rating depends on its recent race performance in the last two years.

 Group and Listed Races Group and Listed races are the highest level of horse racing.
 Horses that compete at this level have a top rating.